On Fire

 Paul Bong

-Paul Bong (b.
-1963) is a Cairns-based artist and a descendant of the Yidinji people, occupants of the rainforest country stretching from Cairns in the north to Babinda in the south and west into the Atherton Tablelands.
-Bong grew up around the Yattee area near Wright Creek in Far North Queensland.
-As a visual practitioner, Bong is driven to regain the stories and culture that were lost to European settlement and to share what was lost through his art.
-His grandmother, who spoke Yidiny, taught Bong stories and legends about the tropic Country.
-These stories are the inspiration for many of his artworks.
-Bong’s work is held in private and public collections, including the National Museum of Australia and Parliament House, Canberra.
-He has recently exhibited in Spoken, 2020 (State Library of Queensland, Brisbane); Megalo International Print Prize, 2020 (Megalo Gallery, Canberra); Artnow FNQ, 2019 (Cairns Art Gallery, Cairns); and Murrifactive Shield Studies, 2016 (FireWorks Gallery, Brisbane).
+Paul Bong (b.1963) is a Cairns based descendant of the Yidinji people, occupants of the rainforest country stretching from Cairns in the north to Babinda in the south to the Atherton Tablelands in the west.
+He grew up around the Yattee area near Wright Creek in Far North Queensland.
+He is driven to regain the stories and culture lost to European settlement and share them through his art.
+His grandmother, who spoke Yidiny, taught him stories about the tropic Country, which inspired for many of his works.
+His work is in public collections, including the National Museum of Australia and Parliament House, Canberra.
+He has exhibited in Spoken, State Library of Queensland, Brisbane, 2020; Megalo International Print Prize, Megalo Gallery, Canberra, 2020; Artnow FNQ, Cairns Art Gallery, 2019; and Murrifactive Shield Studies, FireWorks Gallery, Brisbane, 2016.

 Hannah Brontë